noobymatze/notes.noobymatze.io/src/pages/posts/2023/01/writing-a-parser-in-rust.md

 While it might be tedious, it is certainly not trivial for me.
 So I decided to clarify my thoughts on it, by writing about it.

+*Disclaimer:* I am not a compiler developer so I might misrepresent something or get something wrong.

 ## What do we want to parse?